 The cave can only be toured with a guide, (it's locked otherwise) in the spring, summer and autumn months at 5pm on a Sat or Sun and also 3pm on a Sunday.
 In July and August there should be a tour every day at 5pm.
 In the winter it's closed for safety and environmental reasons.

 Wait for the guide by the wooden hut in the little car park at 5pm.. don't panic if they are not there on time, Slovenians are lovely people but sometimes the timekeeping here can be a little questionable!

 The wait is worth it, the tour is a breathe of fresh air, especially on a hot summer day and takes a little less than an hour.
 You don't need a helmet and the guide will give you a torch.
 It is always wet in the cave so you should have decent shoes.
 The ticket costs about a tenner, which is jolly good value indeed.

 Inside the cave you will walk along a river to see where it collides and meets up with another river underground.. the noise can be incredibly powerful and refreshing.
 You will cross bridges built by the Italian army as they tried to break through to the Postojna cave.. but nature won.

-And you will see at least one baby dragon!
+And you might well see a baby dragon!

 So one lovely summers day we turned up at the car park 15 minutes before 5pm and waited and waited..
 We walked down the stunning green path, through the old rusty gate and down to the cave and back a few times, but nobody around.. we came back to the car park and an Italian family were sat there waiting, just about to give up and leave, also looking at the noticeboard a little confused.